JehanInspired/interviewjava/readme.md

-#Senior Java Automation Interview

-## Current

-For this interview perform a candidate must complete the following tasks:
+For this interview you must complete the following tasks:

 * Fork the repo
-* Estimations on Test_Cases_Estimations.xlsx
-* 1 of the Easy Challenges
-* 1 of the Harder Challenges
+* Task 1 : Provide estimates for the 5 Test Cases provided in the repo (Test_Cases_Estimations.xlsx)
+    *  Explaining your reasoning for your estimates
+* Task 2 : Complete the easy challanges found in src/test/java/EasyChallenge.java
-* They must fix the errors in the FailingApplication tests
+* Task 3: Fix the errors in the FailingApplication tests

-If time permits you can also ask them to implement their own Page Object Model

-## Future
-We will be adding an api task
+NB!
+All answers must be pasted into the assessment platform underneath the corresponding task.